SQL Server Integration Services (SSIS) Tutorial

 SSIS Deployment Tutorial

-After building or developing the SQL integration package, the next step is to deploy the package into the production environment.
-Spend your last two days learning the SSIS catalog and deployment methods tutorial.
+After the building or development of the SQL Server integration package, the next step is to deploy the package into the production environment.
+Spend your last two days learning the SSIS catalog and deployment methods.

 Therefore, you can use either of these options to deploy packages to Server.
 This SSIS catalog section covers the essential topics beneficial for the production environment.